OGMyst/Heavenly-Herb-Company/TESTING.md

 - Edge

 Since Internet Explorer will be deprecated later in the year, this site has not been optimised for Internet Explorer

+## User and Superuser Story Tests

+#### **User Stories:**

+As a user:
+-  **Test:** I expect to browse the products the website offers by category or price.
+-  **Result:** Users can click on filters which return the correct results for that filter **Passed**
+-  **Test:** I expect to be able to easily navigate the site using the menu.
+-  **Result:** The Navbar is sticky and contains links to all the main pages in the site. **Passed**
+-  **Test:** I expect to be able to learn and understand more about the products before purchase.
+-  **Result:** PDPs give users information about the ingredients, directions of use and a full description **Passed**
+-  **Test:** I expect to be able to add products to the shopping bag and place and order.
+-  **Result:** Users can add products which will show them their updated bag.
+They can then go through to purchase those items **Passed**
+-  **Test:** I expect to be able to register to the website so I can check my previous purchases.
+-  **Result:** The site provides a authentication feature which users can use to store their previous orders **Passed**
+-  **Test:**  I expect to be able to reset or change my password easily and securely.
+-  **Result:** Through the profiles page, users can change their password or they can receive a reset link to their email via the login page **Passed**

+#### **Site Owner Goals:**

+As a superuser:

+-  **Test:** I expect to be able to log in as a superuser and create, update and delete products on the website.
+-  **Result:** Superusers can add products from product management and edit and delete products from the products page.
+-  **Test:** I expect to provide users with a safe and secure e-commerce platform.
+-  **Result:** The site uses a third-party authentication and payment process and their payment info is never stored in the site's database
+-  **Test:** I expect to provide users with clear instructions on how to use the products.
+-  **Result:** PDPs feature directions for use so that customers can understand how to safely use the product before purchase.
+-  **Test:** I expect to be able to receive feedback from customers.
+-  **Result:** The contact us form saves users messages and email in the site admin so that the store owners can view messages and respond.

 ## Functionality Tests